PaulRitsche/DeepACSA/docs/source/usage.rst

 It is advantageous to have a working GPU setup, otherwise model training will take much longer.
 How to setup you GUI for DeepACSA is described above and in the installation section.
 Although you can adapt a number of parameters during training, you cannot change the neural network architecture from the GUI (of course you could modify source code to do so).
-This is because during experimenting with different model architectures, we found a combination of a on imagenet pre-trained VGG16 encoder and a standard U-net decoder to be the best performing model.
-Thus, all the models trained using the GUI will have this architecture.
-To explain you the parameters used during model that are adaptable from the GUI is out of the scope of this tutorial.
+To explain the parameters used during model that are adaptable from the GUI is out of the scope of this tutorial.
 However, we would like to refer you to `this excellent introductory course <https://deeplizard.com/learn/video/gZmobeGL0Yg>`_ in case you are a deep learning beginner.
 Training your own networks for muscle architecture analysis requires pairs of original images and manually labelled masks.
 Examples are provided for you in the “DeepACSA_example/model_training” folder.
-If you haven't downloaded this folder, please do so now (link: ).
+If you haven't downloaded this folder, please do so now (`link <https://zenodo.org/record/8007009>`_).
 Unzip the folder and put it somewhere accessible, for example on your desktop.

 Data labelling
 """"""""""""""